Work is continuing to progress well on the M6 smart motorway project between junctions 16 (Crewe) and 19 (Knutsford).

 - undertaking maintenance and providing protection to the existing structures affected by the scheme

-To see more images of the schemes progress within the central reserve, view our gallery.
+To see more images of the schemes progress, view our gallery.

 |July 2013||Scheme announced in the Spending Review|

 During July, our project team and Traffic Officers, Cheshire police and the emergency services attended Carfest North at Bolesworth Castle.
 The 3 day festival organised by Chris Evans, in aid of BBC Children in Need, is aimed at families who love all things car related as well as good food and live music.